Is an empty inbox worth it?

-Try this system -- it's easy and effective.
-I've used it for years and it's the best way I've found to manage email.
+I've used this system for years because it's the easiest and most effective way I've found to manage email.

 This idea comes from Mark Forster's excellent book 'Do It Tomorrow':